 • Do not eat reheated food.
 It may produce toxins.

 • Steer clear of junk food.
-Foods un natural to the season, environment and your usual food habits, may cause disorders of metabolism.
+Foods unnatural to the season, environment and your usual food habits, may cause disorders of metabolism.
 Avoid processed, tinned foods.
-Avoid foods with preservatives, Colourings, flavour enhancers.
+Avoid foods with preservatives, Colourings, flavor enhancers.

-• In between lunch & dinner, you can have lemon – honey drink ( 3 table spoon honey with juice of 1/2 lemon with water) or fresh fruit juice.
+• In between lunch & dinner, you can have lemon – honey drink ( 3 tablespoon honey with the juice of 1/2 lemon with water) or fresh fruit juice.
 If possible, take only liquid diet, fruit juice and or vegetable juice – for one day in 15 days.
 This needs approval from your family doctor.

 • Of course, avoid alcohol & smoking.

 Detox products offer an easy way to cleanse your body of toxins.
-These products come in the form of foot pads (herbal) which, the manufacturers claim, stimulate reflexology meridians in your feet and absorb the toxins released through perspiration.
-The other detox products come is the forms of pills, body washes, powders, drinks, diets etc. You could check with your doctor and try these products.
+These products come in the form of footpads (herbal) which, the manufacturers claim, stimulate reflexology meridians in your feet and absorb the toxins released through perspiration.
+The other detox products come in the forms of pills, body washes, powders, drinks, diets, etc. You could check with your doctor and try these products.